Let authenticity drive the bus

 and a freelance writer

-And I’ve seemingly been a different person with each job and with each stage of life.
+And I’ve seemingly been even a slightly different person with each job and with each stage of life.

-Marketing experts will tell you that’s the key to professional success: Find people’s pain points and sell them a solution.
-But after at least 8 major Autistic burnouts1 (not including health downtimes) I can tell you that this method of "professional success" isn't for everyone, or maybe just not for every single neurotype.
+Marketing experts will tell you that’s the key to professional success: find people’s pain points and sell them a solution.
+But after at least 8 major Autistic burnouts1 (not including health downtimes), I can tell you that this method of "professional success" isn't for everyone.

 I disagree, to a point.

 When I’m comfortable, I have the capacity to work and grow.
-When I’m uncomfortable, I’m more likely to experience mental paralysis,2 leaving me stagnant, as well as increased executive dysfunction.3
+When I’m uncomfortable, I’m more likely to experience mental paralysis,2 leaving me stagnant, and with increased executive dysfunction.3

-I’ve also had a slew of health issues and, later, diagnoses—most of which doctors blamed on me being fat.
-Only until we moved to Seattle in 2018 was my body finally acknowledged as a symptom and not the problem.
+After a slew of health issues and, later, diagnoses; most doctors blamed my predicament on me being fat.
+Only after we moved to Seattle in 2018 was my body finally acknowledged as a symptom and not the problem.

 I was diagnosed with ADHD in 2019.
-During the Covid lockdowns of 2020, we discovered that our household members are all Autistic.
+During the COVID-19 lockdowns of 2020, we discovered that our household members are all Autistic.
 And in early 2022, myself and my three children were officially diagnosed.
 My husband, Brian, self-identifies as Autistic (perfectly valid), and as it namely affects him socially and communicatively, he’s found no need to seek official diagnosis.
+I needed external validation from a professional.
+He didn’t.

 “Everyone masks [their true selves],” an Allistic (a non-Autistic)4 person always seems to chime in.
-But, as an Autistic person trying to survive a world not built to include us, you keep masking5 to get by.
-Because the rejection of society is far worse than the thought-to-be IBS you suffer from, or the chronic headaches, or the severe anxiety and, often, depression—symptoms that seem synonymous with Autistic people.6
+But as an Autistic person trying to survive in a world not built to include us, you keep masking5 to get by.
+Because the rejection of society is far worse than the thought-to-be irritable bowel syndrome (IBS) you suffer from, or the chronic headaches, or the severe anxiety and, often, depression—symptoms that seem synonymous with Autistic people.6

 I love writing, singing, reading and consuming stories from all mediums.